-April 17, 2020 Warsaw, Indiana
+April 16, 2021 Warsaw, Indiana

-As a precautionary measure related to the coronavirus, or COVID-19, it is possible that we may hold the annual meeting solely by means of remote communication.
-If we determine to do so, we will announce the decision in advance, and details on how to participate in the annual meeting will be available at www.orthopediatrics.com under the heading "Investors".
+Special Notice Regarding COVID-19: In light of the continuing risks posed by the COVID-19 pandemic, meeting attendees will be required to follow health and safety guidelines, mandates, and applicable executive orders from federal, state, and local authorities in effect at the time of the meeting, including those related to personal protective equipment, such as face masks, social distancing and limited attendance at public gatherings.
+In addition, if any orders, mandates or limitations make it necessary for us to hold the annual meeting solely by means of remote communication, we will announce that decision in advance, and details on how to participate in the annual meeting will be available at www.orthopediatrics.com under the heading "Investors".
 We recommend that you visit the website to confirm the status of the annual meeting before planning to attend in person.